 In today's modern and dynamic Civil Service, the role of the line manager is varied and demanding.
 A significant aspect of the role may involve leading and managing teams to deliver on Civil Service strategic goals and priorities, to bring quality customer service to citizens and to ensure value for money.

 It is through people that these aims are achieved.
 Line managers are key in supporting staff to deliver on Civil Service goals.
-This is not always easy.

 Knowing your staff